sarang2903/coffee_shop_sales/README.md

 # 2. Exploring the Data

 Next, I explored the categorical columns in the dataset such as:
-Store location
+Store location,
-Product category
+Product category,
-Product type
+Product type,
-Weekday
+Weekday,
-Month
+Month,

 I checked unique values and value counts to understand how many stores and product types were present and how transactions were distributed across days and months.
 This step helped me become familiar with the dataset and made the later analysis easier to interpret.